nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_bond.rst

 The module can go into one of the following standby states to make sure that the peer operations are not triggered when the device is suspended by :ref:`nrf_desktop_power_manager`:

-* :cpp:enum:`STATE_DISABLED_STANDBY` - the module is suspended before initialization.
+* :c:enumerator:`STATE_DISABLED_STANDBY` - the module is suspended before initialization.
-* :cpp:enum:`STATE_DONGLE_CONN_STANDBY` - the module is suspended while the dongle peer is selected.
+* :c:enumerator:`STATE_DONGLE_CONN_STANDBY` - the module is suspended while the dongle peer is selected.
-* :cpp:enum:`STATE_STANDBY` - the module is suspended while other Bluetooth peers are selected.
+* :c:enumerator:`STATE_STANDBY` - the module is suspended while other Bluetooth peers are selected.

 Going into the standby states and leaving them happens in reaction to the following events: